 People suffering from opioid addiction often resist or delay the necessary actions to change their dysfunctional behavior, regardless of the adverse effects it may have on their lives or the lives of others.
 Such harmful decision-making can be a result of prolonged exposure to the drug.

 - Excessive time spent obsessing over where to obtain and use.

 - Overreaction or extreme sensitivity to stressors

-The continuous, intense craving for opioids combined with the compulsive aspect of addiction makes seeking help challenging.
+The continuous, intense craving for opioids combined with addiction’s compulsive aspect makes seeking help challenging.
 Many people suffering from opioid addiction describe feeling powerless.
-If you’ve been using a prescribed opiate for a long period of time and suspect your condition may have advanced from dependence to addiction, discuss possible treatment options with detox specialists like those at Waismann Method.
+If you’ve been using a prescribed opiate for an extended period and suspect your condition may have advanced from dependence to addiction, discuss possible treatment options with detox specialists like those at Waismann Method.